About the trail: the quick and dirty facts

 What if I decide to camp out in the wild?
 Officially it’s illegal, but nobody seems to be there to enforce it.
 So if done with discretion and with the “leave no trace” rule, it does have its fascination.

 Are a map or a gps unit necessary?
 With good weather and therefore visibility they are totally useless.
 The trail is well marked.
 But if you happen to walk in a persistent thick cloud … well a gps unit might come in handy.
 On the Internet it’s easy to find gps tracks of this trail.
 For example on this page, but the tracks are not updated to the latest Usciolu-Matalza variant. *** As for the map a very good topo map can be viewed and also printed from the French GeoPortail (but the system is a little cumbersome).
 Here is an example.
-Finally, as pointed out by hiker Kees Gort in a post below, an excellent opensource vector topomap for Garmin devices (with tracks, waypoints, points of interest and everything) is available for download here
+However, the site www.le-gr20.fr has made them all available for download.
+Finally, as pointed out by hiker Kees Gort in a post below, an excellent opensource vector topomap for Garmin devices (with tracks, waypoints, points of interest and everything) can be downloaded here

 Is there cellphone coverage?
 On the mountains cellphone coverage can be very random and sporadic.
 However in some conditions it is possible to place phone calls.
 The rule of thumb is to reach a high position possibly in direct line of sight with the villages below (and their phone towers) and turn the phone on.
 It is a waste of battery having the phone constantly on for the reasons above.
 If on the contrary you are deep in a valley, chances are you’ll have no coverage.
-And since we are talking about cellphones it’s always a good idea to have the Mountain Rescue (PGHM) number handy: 04 95 61 13 95.
+And since we are talking about cellphones it’s always a good idea to have the Mountain Rescue (PGHM) number handy: +33 4 95 61 13 95.
+Who knows … one day you might rightfully brag about having saved somebody’s life!!

 I’m a dog lover.
 Can I take my pet with me on the GR20?
 If you’re a real dog lover you don’t take your dog on this trail.
 The GR20 terrain is VERY stressing for your beloved animal (especially if you’re going to walk all of it).
 Paws get easily worn out by granite and I heard a report of a dog whose paws were bleeding from the excessive consumption.
 Furthermore the Cirque can be a tough challenge for your pet to pass.
 Finally dogs are not admitted in the huts (although some people don’t seem to care about it).

 Can I walk the GR20 alone?
 Yes you can.
 Some people prefer to do it on their own.
-If you’re in the mood for a solitude trek or you just don’t have friends willing to do it, you can perfectly do the GR20 by yourself.
+If you’re in the mood for a solitude trek or maybe your friends are couch potatoes, you can perfectly do this trail by yourself.

 Ok.
 Being fit and motivated is key, got it.
 What kind of training would you recommend?
 Find rugged terrain around your place (if possible), ascents and descents and walk at least 10 km per day with a 14 kg backpack.
 Add some easy scrambling.
 Rinse and repeat